 How many siblings are predicted to join the Kindergarten class this year?

-We do not know the exact number of siblings, faculty/staff, and legacy applicants we will admit in a coming year, but our projections indicate that less than ⅓ of the class will consist of siblings, legacy, and faculty/staff children.
-Sibling and faculty/staff applicants are screened in November and are evaluated using the same process, procedures, and criteria as all other applicants.
+The exact number of siblings, faculty/staff, and legacy applicants varies in any given year, but our projections indicate that less than ⅓ of the class will consist of siblings, legacy, and faculty/staff children.
+Sibling, legacy, and faculty/staff applicants are screened in November and are evaluated using the same process, procedures, and criteria as all other applicants.

 Do you find it challenging for kindergarten students to adjust to traveling to multiple classes a day?

 Kindergarten students spend approximately ½ of their day in their homeroom with the kindergarten teachers.
 Some subject-specific teachers travel to the kindergarten room.
 When kindergarten students do travel to a class, they are escorted by the kindergarten teachers for the first trimester.
-By the second trimester they are quite comfortable on the campus and know their way around very well.
+By the second trimester they are quite comfortable on the campus and know their way around campus very well.
+We see them high-fiving their 5th and 8th grade Buddy Bears in the hallways all the time.

 How many families come from San Francisco?